polyfy/polylith/readme.md

 If we execute the `info` command:<br>
 <img src="images/testing-info-4.png" width="35%">

-...the `command-line` is marked as changed and flagged as `-x-` telling us that it now has a `test` directory.
+...the `command-line` is marked as changed and flagged as `-t-` telling us that it now has a `test` directory.
-The reason it is not tagged as `-xx` is that project tests are not marked to be executed without explicitly telling them to, by passing in `:project`.
+The reason it is not tagged as `-tx` is that project tests are not marked to be executed without explicitly telling them to, by passing in `:project`.

 ```sh
 poly info :project